 Keeping bees is one of the most beneficial things you can do for your garden and yet many people are intimidated by the idea.
 We’ve been keeping bees for about 7 years and I can honestly say bees are probably the easiest livestock to keep.

 Secondly, find a local beekeeper’s group.
 You can check online or ask your county extension agent.
 A beekeeping group can help answer any questions you might have, especially questions that are unique to your climate.
 If your area doesn’t have a group, try to find a local mentor; this can be an active or retired beekeeper.

 Bees need a place to live and a wooden hive is that place.
 There are several different kinds hives with Langstroth being the most popular.
 Langstroth hives come in 10 and 8 frames per box and they are not interchangeable.

 You can’t keep bees if you don’t have any.
 To get bees you can buy them commercially but you need to order them by early spring.
-If you have a beekeeping friend who wants to split a large hive, he might be willing to give you the split.
-Or you can catch a swarm.
-We’ve done all these things to get bees for our hives.
+I would suggest calling the suppliers in January and get on a waiting list.

-A beekeeper’s veil is probably the most important piece of equipment the beginning beekeeper will use to keep safe.
+A beekeeper’s veil is probably the most important piece of equipment the beekeeper will use to keep safe.
 Even the most gentle bees can, and will, sting at times, unfortunately, you never know when that time will be.

 For about a year our son wore a hunting camo jacket that we picked up at the thrift store, long jeans, and work gloves.
 He wore tube socks and tucked his jeans into the socks and used duct tape to cinch down the jacket at the wrists.
 Then he put the gloves on and used another layer of duct tape to tape them to the jacket.
+It worked great.

 Beekeeper gloves are leather and have fabric up to the elbow…yes, the elbows.
 If you can’t get beekeeper gloves use work glove and duct tape to cinch down the wrists.

 To make a hive stand you just need six cinder blocks and a couple of 4X4’s.
 Make sure the lumber is long enough to put a couple of hives with enough room for another one in between them.
 This space will come in handy when you are working in your hives.

 Smoke is used to calm the bees down so you can get into the hive.
 The smoke masks the pheromones that they bees give off to communicate with each other.
-You can use wood chips, small twigs, leaves or pine needles in the smoker.
+You can use wood chips, small twigs, leaves or pine needles in the bee smoker.

 Bees really like to have a snug home and glue everything together with propolis.
 A hive tool will help you pry of the top of the hive or loosen the frames.
 These are really inexpensive and worth purchasing instead of using something around the house.
 But you could substitute a mini crowbar and a painter’s scraper if you already have those on hand.

 When you pull up a frame from the hive, you will most likely need to brush bees off of it.
 Most will come off if you shake the frame some, but there are always a few that just don’t want to get off.

 We were able to get a used honey extractor from a retired beekeeper along with some Langstroth hives.
 I’m going to encourage you to look for a used extractor or make do with a homemade extractor even if that means you have to use the “crush and drain” method of extracting.

 Setting Up the Apiary

+When beginning beekeeping, finding a good location for the apiary is important because bees don’t like to be moved.
 Bees don’t need a “perfect” situation to survive, however the finding a spot on your property that provides the following will help the colonies be stronger and more productive.

 Bees need a water source just like other livestock.
 A birdbath will do, just put some rocks in it to act as landing pads for the bees.